 Budgeting, paying off debt, and creating diverse income streams increases the chance that your a$$ is covered during retirement and that more of your money will stay in your pocket.
 You can switch income resources as needed or mix and match them to reduce your income taxes and avoid or reduce the Medicare Premium Surcharges.

 Nothing is certain except death and taxes

 No, we can’t help you entirely avoid taxes (or death), but we can set up a plan to minimize the tax bite.
 Think about what you can save if we get a plan in place.
-A reduction of taxes each and every year of a hopefully, very long retirement.
-That could add up to a big ol’ chunk of change.
-More for you and less for the government.
+A reduction of taxes each and every year of a hopefully very long retirement.
+That could add to a big ol’ chunk of change—more for you and less for the government.

-Taxes go up, taxes go down, rules change, deductions come and go.
+Taxes go up.
+Taxes go down.
+Rules change, and deductions come and go.
 You can expect many tax law changes before and during retirement.
 Creating a mix of taxable, non-taxable, and partially taxable income enables you to devise a withdrawal strategy to handle almost any change in your tax situation.

 Manage the Medicare Premium Surcharges

 Everyone has to pay for Medicare.
 That’s a fact of retirement.
 Did you know there are Medicare premium surcharges if your income passes certain thresholds?
 These surcharges are for Part B, medical insurance coverage, and Part D, prescriptions drug coverage.